rzzzwilson/PixelVFO/Design.rst

 ----------------------

 The VFO touchscreen is driven by an XPT2046 driver chip.
-This chip is controlled via SPI and has these pins:
+This chip is controlled via SPI and has these accessible lines:

 +---------+-------------------------------+
 | Pin     | Usage                         |